michael-steiner/DAT_SF_19/Homework/Homework1.md

 My Answer:
 Using **grep -i -r 'dictionary' \* > dictionar_word_count.txt**, followed by **tr ' ' '\n' < dictionar_word_count.txt | grep -c dictionary**.
 The number of occurrences of the word 'dictionary' (regardless of case) is 5.

-4.Optional: Use the the command line to discover something "interesting" about the Chipotle data.
+4. Optional: Use the the command line to discover something "interesting" about the Chipotle data.
 The advanced commands below may be helpful to you!

 My Answer:
 Althoug it isn not very interestign  - it did let me work with sed and awk which I have never used.